 8 | Nike Air Force 1 PlayStation

-These limited-edition PlayStation Air Force 1 shoes are the result of a 2006 sneaker collab between Sony’s PlayStation and Nike.
+These rare PlayStation Air Force 1 shoes are the result of a 2006 sneaker collab between Sony’s PlayStation and Nike.
 Created to celebrate the release of the PlayStation 3 console, only 150 pairs of these super-exclusive Nike collab shoes were produced, each with their own unique ‘serial number.’
 The Nike Air Force 1 shoes were gifted to select friends and family at Sony and Nike, including Kobe Bryant, who served as the face of the Sony-exclusive “NBA” video game franchise.
 The PlayStation Air Force 1 features uppers in black patent leather and matte leather, with an embroidered Playstation logo on the heel.
 Purple laces were added as a nod to PlayStation’s signature color.

 9 | Nike Dunk Mid Social Status Strawberry Milk

 We love this shoe collab between Nike and James Whitner’s sneaker boutique Social Status, not just for the strawberry milk-inspired color palette, but for its meaningful social message.
 Part of the ‘Free Lunch’ pack, these Nike Dunks were released alongside a twin ‘chocolate milk’ colorway–together evoking the beverages that accompany federally-funded free lunches, like the ones that Whitner himself relied on as a child.
 Like so many of Whitner’s undertakings, the 2021 release aimed to create a lasting impact: coinciding with the drop, the Pittsburgh-native also remodeled Social Status’ East Liberty location to include spaces for social and educational programming at the front of the store.
 These strawberry milk Nike Dunks feature an ‘ingredient list’ that describes the composition of the sneaker, nodding to the school lunch theme.